 High School American Literature Activities

-Here are some writing assignments and group activities I’ve enjoyed with the high school American Lit. students I’ve worked with this year:
+Here are some writing assignments and group activities I’ve enjoyed with the high school American Literature students I’ve worked over the years:

 From Ray Bradbury’s Fahrenheit 451: